shmuhammad2004/hausanlp/content/authors/AsAli/_index.md

 ---

-Ibrahim Said Ahmad is lecturer in the Department of Information Technology, Bayero University Kano.
-He completed his PhD from Universiti Kebangsaan Malaysia, in 2020 focusing on data science.
-His main areas of interest lie in Data Analytics, Natural Language Processing and Artificial Intelligence specifically in business intelligence and computational intelligence.
-He has worked and published articles on sentiment analysis, natural language processing, and data mining.
+As Ali is lecturer in the Department of Information Technology,

 <style>
 body {